 Well, yes and no!
 A tree very rarely captures any of the logic employed when its relationships were determined, or of the histories of the individuals in the tree — usually prerequisite knowledge for solving the hard identity and relationship problems.
 Yes, they may include citations or electronic bookmarks to show where information came from, but that isn't the same as explaining why the information is correct or relevant.
 Also, they are incapable of supporting complex conclusions that have correlated information from multiple sources.

-This sets the stage for errors that are unchecked, but when coupled with the ability to easily copy data from one tree to another then it means that the errors will proliferate.
+This sets the stage for errors that are unchecked, and when coupled with the ability to easily copy data from one tree to another then it means that the errors will proliferate.
 Not only that, the source of an error, whether known or not, will likely be permanent, even if the author abandoned their tree.

 I came upon such a case just the day before writing this article.
 I don't want to pick on this specific person but it typified a very real problem with online trees.
 I had contacted this person because their tree appeared to offer solutions to a deep problem that I was collaborating on with another person.
 On looking at the tree, I could see that the conclusions were very wrong (e.g. conflating two given names to create a name found nowhere in the evidence, simply to tie-off an apparent anomalous reference), but there were no sources given.
 On approaching the owner they admitted that they had received a gift of membership to this provider, during the period of which they copied data from a cousin's tree, and that they were no longer a fully-paid member.
 So even though they no longer dabbled with genealogy, their naive tree would outlive their membership and be used by other beginners, ad infinitum.
 Ideally, the industry should be generating something of historical value, but all we have is a cauldron of ills and woes.